 Add palm oil.

 You might need to turn down the heat after a while to avoid burning.
 Stir very well.
-Most of the ripe plantain should by now be so soft, it has become part of the creamy sauce.

 Most of the ripe plantain should be so soft by now, it should have become part of the creamy sauce.